SachaDelcourt-Co/chateau-apero-charge/README.md

 - **Stripe webhook handling**: When processing Stripe events
 - **Product operations**: When creating or updating multiple products

-### Common issues and fixes

-If you encounter issues when testing rate limit handling:

-1. **Timer advancement**: Make sure to use `vi.advanceTimersByTime()` with enough time to trigger the retry logic
-2. **Mock implementation**: Your mocks should track call counts properly
-3. **Component rendering**: Use `act()` when updating component state in tests
-4. **Browser APIs**: Mock browser APIs that aren't available in the test environment

-### Testing in real environments

-For manual testing:

-1. **Concurrent requests**: Open multiple browser tabs and perform the same operation simultaneously
-2. **Network throttling**: Use browser dev tools to simulate slow network connections
-3. **Supabase limits**: Be aware of actual Supabase rate limits in production environments

 ## 🤝 Contributing

 Please read our contribution guidelines before submitting pull requests.